tfabris/BlueGigaEmpeg/README.md

 The USB connector on the Arduino, which is accessible from the outside of the BlueGigaEmpeg module enclosure, is normally left disconnected.
 It is only used for debugging, and for uploading the latest Arduino code to the BlueGigaEmpeg module.
-See the section titled [Debug Bluetooth Connection if needed](#debug-bluetooth-connection-if-needed) for more details on how to use the connector for debugging.
+See the section titled ["Debug Bluetooth Connection if needed"](#debug-bluetooth-connection-if-needed) for more details on how to use the connector for debugging.